dzhu/rstfmt/README.rst

    # Read a file from stdin and write the formatted version to stdout.
    rstfmt

+   # Exit with a nonzero status code if any files are not formatted.
+   rstfmt --check <file>...

    # Format the given files, printing all output to stdout.
    rstfmt <file>...